mrled/keymap.click/docs/devnotes.md

 Would be nice if they didn't overlap text, but instead were drawn underneath it.
 Maybe hard?

-## Add URL fragments for what key I'm referring to

-Would be nice for sharing etc

 ## Add place for more general info

 What is an ergodox, why did it help me generally, etc.